This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How are electrical burns diagnosed?

 Your healthcare provider will ask about your symptoms and when they began.
 He will ask how you were burned and examine you.
 He may ask if you have any other medical conditions or test your memory.
 He may ask you to do certain movements to test your joints.
-You may be given dye before some of the following tests to help the pictures show up better.
-Tell healthcare providers if you are allergic to iodine or seafood.
-You may also be allergic to the dye.
+You may be given contrast liquid before some of the following tests to help the pictures show up better.
+Tell healthcare providers if you have ever had an allergic reaction to contrast liquid.

 - Blood and urine tests: You may need blood or urine tests to check for damage to your muscles, heart, and other organs.

 - ECG: This is also called an EKG.
 An ECG is done to check for damage or problems in your heart.
 A short period of electrical activity in your heart is recorded.

 - CT scan: This test is also called a CAT scan.
 An x-ray uses a computer to take pictures of your brain.
 Your healthcare provider may do this test to check for signs of brain injury.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your head or other body parts.
 An MRI may be used to look at your brain, muscles, joints, bones, or blood vessels.
 Do not enter the MRI room with any metal.
 Metal can cause serious injury.
 Tell healthcare providers if you have any metal in or on your body.

 - Scintigraphy: Scintigraphy helps your healthcare provider find dead tissue in your body and decide how much needs to be removed.